Skip to main content Link Search Menu Expand Document (external link)

 Detailed Learning Objectives

-• Understand how the OS Kernel enables multitasking through rapid context switching.
+• Explain how the OS Kernel enables multitasking through rapid context switching.

 • Explain the concept of processes running in isolated virtual machines.